 We’ve all had a splitting headache at one time or another, whether it was due to the drinks you had the night before, stress or the tree blooming outside your bedroom window.

 Headaches are common—it’s estimated that nearly 75% of people worldwide have at least one headache each year.
 “Headaches are also one of the most common reasons patients see a neurologist for care,” said Holly Yancy, DO, a headache medicine specialist with Banner Brain & Spine.

 Although they are common, you may wonder why they don’t always occur in the same place.
-Why is it that you sometimes get them on one side, between your eyes or around your whole head?
+Why is it that you sometimes get pain on one side, between your eyes or around your whole head?
 Could the location of your headache tell you the type of headache you’re experiencing?

 Location alone isn’t a clear-cut way to diagnose but paying attention to the location of your pain could help tip you off to its cause and help you get the right treatment.